grempe/tss-rb/README.md

 Initial validation of options is done when the `TSS.split` or `TSS.combine` methods are called.
-If the arguments passed are of the wrong Type or value a `Dry::Types::ConstraintError` Exception will be raised.
+If the arguments passed are of the wrong Type or value a `TSS::ArgumentError` Exception will be raised.

-The splitting and combining operations may also raise `TSS::ArgumentError` or `TSS::Error` exceptions as they are run.
+The splitting and combining operations may also raise the following exception types:

+`TSS::NoSecretError`, `TSS::InvalidSecretHashError`,
+`TSS::ArgumentError`, `TSS::Error`

-All Exception messages should include hints as to what went wrong in the `ex.messages` attribute.
+All Exceptions should include hints as to what went wrong in the `#message` attribute.

 ## Share Data Formats